klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/sendtx_account_update.md

 ```
 Sends a [Fee Delegated Account Update](../../../../../klaytn/design/transactions/fee-delegation.md#txtypefeedelegatedaccountupdate) transaction to the network.

-There are in two ways fee payer sign a transaction and send it to the network.
+There are two ways for a fee payer to sign a transaction and send it to the network.

-1. Call `caver.klay.sendTransaction` with fee payer transaction format (An object that defines `senderRawTransaction` and `feepayer`).
-In this case, a fee payer account must exist in the in-memory wallet of caver-js.
+1. Call `caver.klay.sendTransaction` with an object, `{senderRawTransaction: rawTransaction, feePayer: feePayerAddress}`, a transaction format used for fee payers.
+In this case, the fee payer account must exist in the in-memory caver-js wallet.
 2. Sign with [caver.klay.accounts.feePayerSignTransaction](../caver.klay.accounts.md#feepayersigntransaction) and send to network via [caver.klay.sendSignedTransaction](./transaction.md#sendsignedtransaction)

 The example here only describes how to use `caver.klay.sendTransaction`.